XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Basics/Shellcode.md

 ```

-Bash script to do the same (with objdump)
+Bash script to do the same (with objdump):

 ```bash